Recruitment Fees are Illegal!

 New Year’s Day, Family Day, Good Friday, Victoria Day, Canada Day, Labour Day, Thanksgiving Day, Christmas Day and Boxing Day.

-**Did you know that your employer has to pay you extra if you work on a holiday, or give you the option to choose another day to take off as your holiday pay day?
-Did you also know that this holiday season, you should have Monday, January 2nd off, since New Years Day falls on a Sunday?
-For more information on this, please see the Ontario Ministry of Labour’s website.
+Did you know that your employer has to pay you extra if you work on a holiday, or give you the option to choose another day to take off as your holiday pay day?
+For more information, please see the Ontario Ministry of Labour’s website.